Jury trial for Scott County sheriff pushed back to March; he is accused of being an accomplice to battery

 WALDRON -- The jury trial for the Scott County sheriff who is charged in connection with an arrest last year has once again been delayed.

-Shores' attorney, Rex Chronister, filed a motion for continuance in the case Feb.
+Shores' attorney, Rex Chronister, filed a motion for a continuance Feb.
 3, court records state.
 Circuit Judge Jerry Ramey granted the continuance Tuesday.

-Both men waived formal arraignment and pleaded not guilty to their charges in November, according to court records.
+Both men waived formal arraignment and pleaded innocent to their charges in November, according to court records.

 John Rhone, a special agent with Arkansas State Police, wrote in Shores' arrest affidavit that Shores saw Gonzalez hit Deer on the head several times and sling him while handcuffed into the front of Deer's van headfirst, according to body camera videos Huntington and Mansfield police officers recorded at the scene.